 Depending on how well-developed the idea is and how much is used, you are the sole owner of the copyright in the script.
 You may give your friend "story by" credit.
 You should contact a qualified entertainment attorney to review all the facts.

 You may quote her so long as it is not done in such a manner that implies celebrity's endorsement of your goods/services.
 You will need celebrity's permission to use her/his name and likeness in your catalog.
-You may also need permission from the talk show's owner to use the image captured from the...Read more »
+You may also need permission from the talk show's owner to use the image...Read more »

 .My husband and I own a business corporation 50/50.
 We are the only 2 shareholders.We opened a corporation bank account under the corporation name and listed him as owner #1 pres and myself owner #2 sec /treas on the bank signature card.
 Both our SS# are listed on the card and also the EIN#. .
 I...
 Read more »

 The corporate documents, such as shareholder agreement, bylaws and the bank account agreement will need to be reviewed regarding the rules in connection with the conduct of the officers and shareholders of the business.
 You should speak with a business attorney for advice.